-Technical Support and Research
+Technical Support

-Airport Pavement Inspection and Analysis Program
+Airport Pavement Inspection

 Every three years, researchers inspect pavement conditions at over 260 public airports in Texas, including runways, taxiways and aprons.
 These inspections assess surface distress, roughness and structural deflection using advanced tools and 360° imagery.
 The resulting Pavement Condition Index (PCI) scores are uploaded to an interactive GIS platform, giving decision-makers real-time insight into airfield infrastructure health.